sarath-marvin-7/sarath-marvin-7/README.md

 ### Hi there, Im Sarath 👋

-## I'm a FrontEnd WebDeveloper from Tamilnadu, India
+## I'm a FrontEnd Webdeveloper from Tamilnadu, India
 - 🔭 I'm currently learning Angular
 - 🌱 2021 Goals: Learn Everything and Contribute to more open source projects